Also known as: Middle East Respiratory Syndrome Coronavirus, MERS-CoV, Novel coronavirus or nCoV

-Middle East Respiratory Syndrome (MERS) is a severe respiratory illness.
+Middle East Respiratory Syndrome is a severe respiratory illness that mainly involves the upper respiratory tract.
 It causes fever, coughing, and shortness of breath.
 About 30% of people who have gotten this illness have died.
 Some people only have mild symptoms.

-To date, there have only been two cases of MERS in the U.S. They were in people traveling to the U.S. from Saudi Arabia.
-The virus poses a very low risk to people in the U.S.
+To date, there have only been 2 cases of MERS in the United States.
+They were in people traveling to the United States from Saudi Arabia.
+The virus poses a very low risk to people in the United States.

 No one knows exactly where the MERS virus comes from.
 It has also been found in camels and in one bat.
 While it is believed to come from animals, that is still unclear.

 The virus can spread between people in close contact.
 This includes health care workers who care for people with MERS.

 The incubation period of this virus is not precisely known.
 This is the amount of time between when a person is exposed to the virus and when symptoms occur.
 In the first cases, the average incubation period seemed to be 5 days, but there are cases that occurred up to 14 days after exposure.

 The most common symptoms have included fever, chills, and cough.
 Less common symptoms include coughing up blood, diarrhea, and vomiting.
 However, these symptoms can also occur in a number of other conditions.

 All patients with MERS had an abnormal chest X-ray.

 Right now, there is no vaccine for MERS and no specific treatment.
 Supportive care is given.